 I have been involved in Scouting since I was 6 when I joined my local Beaver unit in Southgate.
 Since then I have gone through all the sections eventually becoming an ASL and Network member.

-I have been the County Communications Manager for over a year now and main jobs are maintaining the website, social media pages and helping get information out to the County.
+I have been the County Communications Manager for over two years now and my main jobs are maintaining the website, social media pages and helping get information out to the County.

 Chris NagleCounty Training Manager